 Iza’s late nephew Ovidio (known as Ovi) passed away when he was four.
 He was an orphan in Guatemala in the process of being adopted by Iza’s sister.
 This tragedy inspired Iza to start the charity in his name.
-Today, Iza and her husband Robert run the charity from the OVI Children’s Hospital in Kenya.
+Today, Iza and her team run the charity from the OVI Children’s Hospital in Kenya.

 Iza’s vision then and now is a world where no child is alone.
 She knows what works and sees it working every day.
 The next step is introducing this approach across Africa and Asia to end the orphan crisis and prevent poverty.

 Iza Correll is an internationally acclaimed social entrepreneur, a dually licensed US Physician Associate and Kenyan Clinical Officer, University of Kentucky College of Health Sciences Hall of Fame Inductee, a registered Yoga Nidra practitioner, international best selling author, and the youngest ever recipient of the Muhammad Ali Humanitarian Award for Global Citizenship (among fellow laureates US President Jimmy Carter, Michael J Fox and Christina Aguilera).